Hiflylabs/hiflylabs-analytics-engineering-handbook/sections/deployment.md

 - We can’t copy views — no problem because we don’t have those
 - Additional storage cost incurred on the difference between clones and source tables

+> ℹ️ In case you are working with views on the reporting layer, opt for [WAP](https://calogica.com/assets/wap_dbt_bigquery.pdf) (Write-Audit-Publish) instead.

 ### 🪞 Mirror Layer